lukebertram/sass-machine2/README.md

 We didn't have the chance to implement a grid in our 2-day project, but I want to use one for this project's alternate layout.
 While I enjoyed Sass's ability to generate a Bootstrap-style grid system through the use of loops, I want to know if there is a way to use the now-widely-supported CSS Grid system to achieve the same results.
 I intend to research this as a part of today's project.

+I'm also looking into how to use relatively-sized text to create a dynamic header to sit within the page's hero section.
+I would like the text to responsively resize with the window and take up as much of the hero container's width as possible.

 ## Technologies Used

 Most notably, these projects focused on utilizing the unique functionalities of SASS to more efficiently generate the final CSS stylesheet for the webpage.
 Below is a list of Sass features and how they were implemented in the original 2-day project: